 Bottling Single Malt Whisky at Glenfiddich

-When the whisky has mature for the specific amount of time, it is now ready for bottling.
+When the whisky has matured for the specific amount of time, it is now ready for bottling.
 Spring water is added to this to reduce the alcohol to around 40% ABV.
 Glenfiddich is unique in the fact that the distillation, maturation and bottling all happens on-site.
 Only water from a single spring is used.

 The entry range Glenfiddich single malt is 12 years.
 They also produce single malt whiskies of 15 and 18 years old, as well as older and rarer whiskies.

-The Glenfiddich Family (Click on a bottle to buy)
+The Glenfiddich Family

 In 2009 Glenfiddich released their 50 year old whiskies.
 These are in individually hand blown bottles with a hallmarked silver plaque and finished in hand-stitched leather.